 Once outside the city, your running options multiply and are really interesting.
 The must do run is the spectacular Red Rock Canyon, 20 minutes away.
 Sunset Park is an oasis near the airport, with 3+ miles of trails.
-Red Rock Canyon is 20 minutes away and is spectacular.
+For an attractive residential run, head to The Lakes neighborhood.
 There is also good running in the Las Vegas suburb of Henderson, especially The Clark County Wetlands, 3+ miles of desert-y nature trails and a 14-mile loop trail, and the nearby River Mountains Loop Trail, which has some spectacular sections though canyons, with views of Lake Mead.
 The Historic Railroad Tunnel Trail, connecting Lake Mead and Hoover Dam, is an iconic run and less than an hour away.

 Topgraphically, Las Vegas is flat but there are some great hills and canyons for challenging trail running within 10–20 miles of the city.
 And as for the weather, this is the desert.
 Temps from May-September exceed 100 degrees almost daily.
 Please use caution — go early, use sunscreen, and hydrate, folks!
 Winters are more moderate and nights/early mornings can be cool.